 1. Making A Cello This film shows the skill and care that go into making a cello, from the felling of a 250 year old spruce in the Jura Mountains to the workshop in Berkshire where Alec McCurdy makes instruments.
 He follows in the footsteps of men like William Morris in his belief in respect for materials, integrity of workmanship and fitness for purpose.
 His skill, care, dedication and enthusiasm come over very strongly as the cello takes shape.
 Directed by Roger Hill, the film includes excerpts of solo cello works by Imogen Holst, Bach and contemporary composers Camera: Roger Hill.
 1976.
 Running time: 38 mins

 This film was made in 1976, so the film and sound quality is not to modern standards.
-This should not diminish its value as a historic record.
+This should not diminish historical interest.